vinstic-myshell/myshell-doc-en/🎉-events/permanent-events.md

 Event Rewards: 1 Genesis Passcard NFT whitelist daily, randomly drawn for 1 person

-Event Description: The draw will be held at 12:00 AM Beijing time daily.
-The daily lucky draw event is temporarily not open to @whitelist @whitelistx2 @wallet-submitted roles, and rewards cannot be accumulated.
+Event Description: The draw time is fixed at 12:00 AM Beijing time daily.
+The daily lottery event is temporarily not open to @whitelist @whitelistx2 @wallet-submitted roles, and rewards cannot be stacked.
 You are welcome to support Myshell in other ways.